Islandora/documentation/docs/contributing/releasing-islandora.md

 6. Put the dependencies back to `dev-8.x-1.x`
 7. Run `composer update -W` again.
 8. Commit and push the `composer.json` and `composer.lock` files to Github with a commit message of "Preparing for next development iteration".

+## Undoing a Release

+Dependencies mean that if you are going to release all of the Islandora ecosystem, **order is very important**.
+At any point, releases can be deleted, updated, and redone in Github.
+You can reach out to the community if you have questions.
+Note that if you want to 'redo' a release, you can follow these steps:

+1. Delete the release in Github through their UI
+2. Delete the tag in Git both locally and remotely: `git tag -d TAG_NAME; git push --delete origin TAG_NAME`
+3. Begin Releasing again.

+You cannot follow these steps when publishing to Sonatype with Alpaca, but this should rarely be an issue.
+Instead, increment the version number and tag a new release.